spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-telegram.md

 To use the bridge, you need to start a chat with `@telegrambot:example.com` (where `example.com` is your base domain, not the `matrix.` domain).

-You can learn more here about authentication from the bridge's [official documentation on Authentication](https://docs.mau.fi/bridges/python/telegram/authentication.html).
+You can then follow instructions on the bridge's [official documentation on Authentication](https://docs.mau.fi/bridges/python/telegram/authentication.html).